hzget/hzget.github.io/ml_tech/cross_validation.md

 We will go through the whole process to show how cross-validation works.

-## Underfitting and Overfiting issue
+## Underfitting and Overfitting issue

 Suppose we have prepared the data for training and we will try the linear model at first.
 The "prepare data"